 New York: Diversity and Responsibility in Higher Education

-Even before the state was colonized, the Algonquain and Iroquoan-speaking tribes inhabited the region.
-During colonization, was the premiere gateway for immigration, and it still is today.
+Even before the state was colonized, the Algonquian and Iroquoian-speaking tribes inhabited the region.
+During colonization, was the premier gateway for immigration, and it still is today.
 In fact, New York City alone is one of the most diverse and heavily populated cities in the entire world, making up about 40% of the state’s entire population, and institutions must find ways to include these diverse populations appropriately.

-New York has a strong history and still thriving record as a major manufacturing, trade, transportation, and finance center.
-Home to economic marvels Such as Wall Street, Tech Valley, Silicon Alley, and with booming Tourism and Media and Entertainment businesses, economically the state is in perpetual need for innovative minds trained in areas like business, finance, technology, and media.
-Another major hub of New York, especially seen in New York City, is the business of Exports, and schools like Clarkson University, Niagara University, and the State University of New York all offer degrees Supply Chain Management.
+New York has a strong history and still thriving record as major manufacturing, trade, transportation, and finance center.
+Home to economic marvels such as Wall Street, Tech Valley, Silicon Alley, and booming Tourism and Media and Entertainment businesses, economically the state is in perpetual need of innovative minds trained in areas like business, finance, technology, and media.
+Another major hub of New York, especially seen in New York City, is the business of Exports, and schools like Clarkson University, Niagara University, and the State University of New York all offer degrees in Supply Chain Management.

 Higher Education in New York